-CO Expected Course Out comes CL No. At the end of the course the students will be able to: At the end of the course, the students will be able to: 1 Explainthe evolutionary processes and embryological development of the reproductive systems, including the male and female gonads, gonadal ducts, external genitalia, Wolffian Ap ducts, and Mullerian ducts.
+CO Expected Course Out comes CL No. At the end of the course, the students will be able to: 1 Explainthe evolutionary processes and embryological development of the reproductive Ap systems, including the male and female gonads, gonadal ducts, external genitalia, Wolffian ducts, and Mullerian ducts.
 2 Describe evolutionary processes and embryological development of the reproductive Ap systems, including the male and female gonads, gonadal ducts, external genitalia, Wolffian ducts, and Mullerian ducts.
 3 Exploring variations in fertility, menstrual characteristics, the phenomenon of menopause, and the intricate roles of physiological, behavioral, and environmental factors in shaping reproductive patterns in human populations.
-4 Understanding of the male reproductive system, its interactions with the environment, and the potential factors that can lead to homeostatic imbalance.
+4 Understanding of the male reproductive system, its interactions with the environment, and An the potential factors that can lead to homeostatic imbalance.
 This knowledge is crucial for individuals interested in reproductive biology, environmental health, and public health.